vzarate-94/sanmiguelinc/README.md

 ## Next Steps

-- Local weather forecast
-- Add friends and groups
+- Add a boutique shop seciton
-- Vote on activities
-- In-app chat
+- Add comments
-- View currency exchange rate
+- Add a Like button with functionality to put the most liked post to the top
+- Add local favorites that sometimes are not as nice as the main establishments but equally as fun!

 For a full list of icebox features, check out the [Trello project board](https://trello.com/b/npFmpR9q/ga-sei-unit-3-project-we-travel).